The Amazon product links in this post are affiliate links. If you click on these links and purchase something, I will earn a small commission.

 The presser foot pressure is not adjustable.

 There is nowhere to attach a hand crank or motor.
 This machine can only be used with a treadle stand.

 There is a setting called “Auto” on the tension dial.
 This is misleading.
 This is just the default tension that works most of the time for most thread.
 The machine is not magically adjusting the tension for you.
 Adjust your tension as needed.
-For example, set it to 3 for machine basting or 5 or 6 for thick topstitching thread.
+For example, you might set the tension to 2 or 3 for machine basting and 5 or 6 when using thick topstitching thread.

 Here are some directions for attaching a treadle belt and getting started treadling.
 Use a 3/16″ leather treadle belt, or if you prefer you can use 3/16″ quick-connect hollow-core urethane belting and matching connectors.
 If you use a leather belt, prolong its life by slipping it off the drive wheel between uses.
 Since this machine takes a lot of force to treadle, I had to adjust my leather belt to be pretty tight and rub it with rosin to keep it from slipping.
 Also, instead of connecting my leather belts with the staple it comes with, I prefer to sew them together with heavy thread through the same holes you would use the staple in.
 After going through the holes several times, I tie off the threads and put fray check on the knot.

 If you are new to treadling, the main thing you need to do is develop a habit of always using your hand to get the hand wheel going in the right direction every time you start sewing.
 The top of the hand wheel moves toward you on this machine (a few vintage machines turn the opposite way).